 Student progress can be monitored by the parent/guardian through Parent Portal.
-The following dates are when to expect grading reports to be finalized and available on Parent Portal.
-Report Cards: October 6, January 4, March 8, May 24
+Refer to the district calendar in the front of this guide for the dates when report cards will be available on Parent Portal.

 RETURN TO SCHOOL FROM ABSENCE